owntheweb/static-nextjs-blog/posts/2023/lost-time.md

 For the purpose of continuing to reconnect with myself and others (pandemics man!), I've set off to relaunch the blog.
 I might even backfill it a bit with music and silly holiday eCard traditions.

-I'm trying to bring in a large audience, because who cares (reason for dropping it in the first place).
+I'm not trying to bring in a large audience, because who cares (reason for dropping it in the first place).
 I feel it's good to know where a person has been on their journey and to give others a hint of that while building relationships.

 ![Chris and Amanda](/images/wedding13.jpg)